IgorSprovieri/pizza-burguer-api/README.md

 # Whatsapp API

-This api is a simple solution for create chatbot's using whatsapp
+This api is a simple solution to create chatbot's using whatsapp

 ## Live Application